Deskwood/Drone-SA-Comms/corasat/decision_support_parameters.md

 - Neighborhood potential notes include per-direction bonuses (n, ne, e, se, s, sw, w, nw) scaled by `neighborhood_potential`, plus the total.
 - Parameter values live in `Code/corasat/config.json` under `decision_support.scoring`.
 - When a config key is missing, the default in `Drone_Support.py` is used (see "Config keys expected by code but missing").
+- Waypoint timing in the log includes the current turn (`turns_remaining` definition below).
+- Waypoint regression uses remaining turns after the candidate move (one less than `turns_remaining`).
+- The movement scoring table omits `unknown_tile_bonus` and `possible_target` columns (they still affect scores and notes).

 ## Derived terms used below